piemree/task-app/README.md

 This project is configured as a monorepo using PNPM Workspace.
 It contains two main packages:

-- `packages/frontend`: Frontend application built with Next.js (under development)
+- `packages/frontend`: Frontend application built with Next.js 15 (App Router)
 - `packages/api`: REST API built with Express.js, TypeScript, and MongoDB

 The overall project structure is as follows: